nokia-wroclaw/competition-cpp-parallel-indexing/README.md

 July 2014
 Kacper Kokoszka, Bartosz Szurgot

+Info: README.md has to be viewed in raw version for proper display

 Task:
 Implementation of collection with simple API:
 - search(word) returns list of files containing provided word